PARSA Emergency Grant

 Outcome of the Application

-Students may be asked to liaise with the PARSA’s Student Assistance to determine the extent of hardship, strategies for preventing future crisis, collaborating with other departments, etc.
+Students will be asked to liaise with the PARSA’s Student Assistance to determine the extent of hardship, strategies for preventing future crisis, collaborating with other departments, etc.

 An application for the PEG does not automatically guarantee payment of funds.
-PARSA has the discretion to assess and decide applications based on the merit of the information provided.
-Funds are to be paid either directly to the applicant, or to an alternate destination at the discretion of PARSA.
+PARSA has the discretion to assess and decide applications based upon the information provided.

 If a PEG application is not successful, this decision is final and as such further information cannot be provided after the decision.
 If additional details have become available that may affect the outcome of an application then the applicant is encouraged to re-apply with a new application.

-Download your PEG application and submit to firstname.lastname@example.org.
+Download your PARSA Emergency Grant application and submit to firstname.lastname@example.org.